FlowScript/Phantom/README.md

 - Added `Minimize`, `Command Bar`, and `Inspect Sections` to settings
 - Added `Use Display Name` setting to Command Bar section
 - Execute commands on all, others, or random players by separating them with commas (e.g., `all,all,all,all`)
-- Execute commands on a random player in Script Hub by typing `"random"` into the player box
+- Execute commands on a random player in Script Hub by typing `random` into the player box

 **Bug Fixes**